 Jan Kilpatrick was born in Glasgow in 1963 and graduated from the University of Glasgow with a degree in English and History.
 She has explored a variety of roles in her working life, including teaching English in schools and running her own upholstery business, whilst living in such remote locations as Achiltibuie, rural Perthshire and the East Sutherland fishing village of Helmsdale.
 The diverse experiences and skills she has acquired along this journey have found expression in the artwork she produces today.
-She works in both two and three-dimensions, concentrating on embroidered textiles, book art and mosaic.
+She works in both two and three-dimensions, concentrating on stitched textiles, lyrical poetry and book art.
 Much of the work centres on the fragility of domestic life as lived on the edge of a wilderness landscape and is often developed from the themes and motifs to be found in her own poetry.

-"My work is both an exploration and celebration of the intrinsic beauty and potential of everyday rituals and of the wild yet familiar environment that enfolds my life.
-I work with recycled, found and natural materials, each with their own history and patina, and these give fresh life to each work whilst retaining a resonance with the past.
-Recently I have become interested in illuminating lyrical text, giving expression to the links, both ordinary and sacred, between the human experience and the natural world within which we dwell."
+"My work is an exploration of the intrinsic beauty and potential of the seasonal and everyday rituals that take place in the wild yet familiar environment that enfolds my life.
+I work with recycled, found and natural materials, each with their own history and patina, and these give each new work a resonance with the past.
+Recently I have become interested in illuminating lyrical text, with the combination of image and word allowing me the fullest expression of my understanding of the relationship, both ordinary and sacred, between the human experience and the natural world within which we dwell."

 Open Studio 2017